fraander/cs5100project/README.md

 	- `train_dqn.py` – Runs the DQN training loop.
 	- `test_pth.py` – Evaluates the sample trained DQN model.
 - **Uno and Player Files:**
 	- These are reused from the main branch (e.g., uno.py, RandomPlayer.py).
-They manage the game flow and provide random or human-driven players.
+They manage the game flow and provide random players.
 No changes are required to the Uno logic; the new DQN files simply import and use those classes.

 ## Conclusion
 Under identical conditions—with the same partially observable environment and similar resource and time constraints—the DQN model achieved an average win rate of 34.6%.
 This performance indicates that, in our current setup, the DQN approach did not outperform our existing Q-learning method.